.NET HELP

 VB C#

 In the above example code, we wrap our retryPolicy and circuitBreakerPolicy using the WrapAsync method.
 This allows us to apply multiple policies to new requests sequentially.
-The ExecuteAsync method executes the provided delegate, which in this above code is the RenderUrlAsPdfAsync method from IronPDF.
+The ExecuteAsync method executes the provided delegate, which in this code is the RenderUrlAsPdfAsync method from IronPDF.

 By applying Polly policies, we ensure that our code is resilient to transient faults.
 If a request fails, Polly will automatically retry it according to the retry policy.
 If the number of consecutive failures crosses the pre-configured threshold, the circuit breaker policy will open the circuit, preventing further requests for a specified duration.